smart-wpa/lincoln-field-site/lincoln-field.md

 **Updated September 3, 2025**

+**Latest News: Project 2, Option A revised to preserve BMX jumps**.
+See Project 2.

 ### About the Projects

 Lincoln High School is the only high school in the district without an athletic field or track.
 Funding to add these facilities were included in the voter-approved Buildings, Technology, and Athletics/Academics Capital Levy (BTA V) in 2022.